joyoshish/joyoshish.github.io/_posts/2022-01-15-mathforml-linalg2.md

 ---

-In machine learning, the power of matrices is undeniable.
-Whether you’re manipulating datasets, performing linear transformations in neural networks, or analyzing graph structures, matrices provide a compact and efficient way to represent and process information.
+In machine learning, whether you’re manipulating datasets, performing linear transformations in neural networks, or analyzing graph structures, matrices provide a compact and efficient way to represent and process information.
 In this post, we’ll explore the world of matrices and matrix operations through a problem-driven approach.
 Each section grounds the math in real ML use cases, walks through the concepts clearly, and wraps up with code and applications.

 ---